Audio/Visual Landscape

 (Photo courtesy of Jewish Historical Society of the Upper Midwest)

 According to the above historic photo, Minnehaha Liquors has been around since the 1920s.
-According to the man repairing the sign (why didn't I get his name?!), the original porcelain-fronted neon sign is currently maintained by Skyline Neon at 451 Taft St. NE in Minneapolis.
-He also discussed how all of the signs once lit by neon are now lit by LED---even the Payless Shoes sign across the street.
-He took great care and pride in his work to keep these signs alive and continuously illuminating Minneapolis' streetscape.
-I'm thankful I had this chance to return to the city and spend this time with him finding out more information on this icon that always managed to capture my attention the countless times I traveled back forth along Lake Street while living in the Twin Cities.
+According to the man repairing the sign (why didn't I get his name?!), the original porcelain-fronted neon sign is currently maintained by Skyline Neon at 451 Taft St. N.E. in Minneapolis.
+He also discussed how all of the signs once lit by neon are now lit by LED, like the Payless Shoes sign across the street.
+He takes great care and pride in his work to keep these signs alive and continuously illuminating Minneapolis' streetscape.
+I'm thankful I had this chance to return to the city and spend this time with him finding out more information on this local architectural icon that always managed to capture my attention along Lake Street the countless times I'd passed it.

 Saturday, May 7, 2011